About Little River

 The Little River Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Baldwin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Little River, Alabama residents are available through the local police department and authorized providers in Baldwin County.
+Fingerprinting services for Little River, Alabama residents are available through local police (where present) and authorized providers in Baldwin County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Little River Police Department or Baldwin County Sheriff's Office for scheduling and fees.

 To register to vote in Little River, Alabama, residents can register online through the Alabama Secretary of State's website, by mail, or in person at the Baldwin County elections office.
 Alabama requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Alabama Secretary of State's voter lookup tool.
 For local municipal elections in Little River, contact the Baldwin County Clerk's office for schedules and ballot information.

 Property records for Little River, Alabama are maintained by the Baldwin Revenue Commissioner's Office and the Baldwin County Probate Judge's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Baldwin County, including parcels in Little River.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Baldwin County Probate Judge's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alabama counties provide online property record searches through their county websites.
-For in-person requests, visit the Baldwin County offices at the county courthouse.
-The Baldwin County Treasurer handles property tax payments and tax sale information.
+The Baldwin County Revenue Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Little River, Alabama residents are available through both county and state offices.
 The Alabama Department of Public Health, Center for Health Statistics, located in Montgomery, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alabama.
 Orders can be placed online, by mail, or in person.
 Locally, the Baldwin County Clerk's office issues marriage licenses and maintains marriage records for Baldwin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.